michaniets/french-childes/README.md

 More than one Grew query can be concatenated in the query file.
 Each query starts with a comment line containing the coding specifications (format: attribute=value).

-The example below combines several query patterns and produces two codings.
+The *.query files contain examples of Grew queries with coding instructions.
+If no *.query file is included, look at the example below.
+It produces two codings.
 If the patterns match the same graph, codings are appended, e.g. *modal:other(7>9_bouger); modal:savoir(3>7_vouloir)*

 Note that if more than one coding matches for a given attribute, codings are **appended**.
 For example we get two codings for the attribute 'modal_graph' from two matching rules: